-- 1. Valves;
+- 1) Valves;

-- 2. Watermains;
+- 2) Watermains;

-- 3. Hydrants; and,
+- 3) Hydrants; and,

-- 4. Reservoirs.
+- 4) Reservoirs.

-As replacement of the entire distribution grid is not affordable, system maintenance becomes a critical component in the management of the water infrastructure.
-The total Operation and Maintenance Expenditures in 2006 for the water system was \$1.204 million.
+As replacement of the entire distribution grid is not financially viable, system maintenance becomes a critical component in the management of the water infrastructure.
+The total Operation and Maintenance Expenditures in 2007 for the water system was \$ 1.184 Million.